timakin/octop/README.md

 ## Notification tracking
 ```
-octop n - notification tracking
+octop notification - notification tracking
-octop i - issue tracking, with an interactive selection of repo
+octop issue - issue tracking, with an interactive selection of repo
-octop p - pull-reqs tracking, with an interactive selection of repo
+octop pr - pull-reqs tracking, with an interactive selection of repo
 ```

 ## Reference